DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-09-15-android-career-summit.md

 </figure>

 ## Final thoughts
-I feel very grateful to have been part of such a wonderful event hosted by Google, Udacity and Tata Trusts.
+I feel very grateful to have been part of such a wonderful event.
 There was a sense of community inculcated by excellent group of fellow students and facilitators.
 I went into the event with different expectations, but came back with equivalent value nonetheless.